 Stage IIIA is when surgical removal of the lymph node confirms that the tumor has spread into one to three nearby lymph nodes, but the nodes are not enlarged and the melanoma is only found when they are looked at under a microscope.
 The melanoma is not ulcerated.

-Stage IIIC means the melanoma is ulcerated and has spread either to the lymphatic channels or to one to three nearby lymph nodes which are enlarged.
-Or,the cancer has spread to 4 or more lymph nodes, to lymph nodes that are clumped together, or to both nearby lymph nodes and lymphatic channels.
+Stage IIIC means the melanoma is ulcerated and has spread to nearby areas of skin, to the lymphatic channels, or to one to three nearby lymph nodes.
+The lymph node or nodes are enlarged.
+Or the cancer has spread to 4 or more lymph nodes, to lymph nodes that are clumped together, or to both nearby lymph nodes and lymphatic channels.

 Stage IV.
 The tumor may be any thickness, with or without ulceration.
 It has spread to distant lymph nodes, areas of skin, or other organs in the body.